Historic (Early) Brick: Characteristics, Uses And Problems

 repointing older brick should typically contain lime rather

 than portland cement.
 Lime-based mortar is more flexible and

 can better accommodate the thermal stresses of expansion and

 contraction that the masonry units undergo, while portland

-cement mortar is dense and more impermeable.
+cement mortar is dense, hard, inflexible, and more impermeable.
 A mortar that is

 too hard can put the units under excessive stress.
 When the

-units expand, the dense portland cement does not compact and
+brick units expand, such as when heated by the sun, the dense portland cement does not compact and

-can force the brick units to spall.
+can force the softer and more porous brick units to spall.
 When the units contract,

 the portland cement mortar may cause cracking between the